 Services that are chargeable

 Most of the care and support services that we provide are chargeable.
-This means that if you need these services, we will look at your finances to see how much you can pay, if anything, towards the cost.
+If you need these services, we will check your finances.
+We'll look to see how much you can contribute, if anything, to the cost.
 These services include:

-• care workers, to provide assistance with tasks at home and away from the home like washing and dressing
+• care workers who help with tasks at home and outside, like washing and dressing

 • most day care services